Midwives Application for Licensure

 Registered Nursing at (916) 322-3350, (800) 838-6828, or at

 There are two pathways to licensure as a midwife in California:

-Reporting a number on your application that is not your U.S. Social Security Number
+Reporting a number on your application that is not your SSN, ITIN, or FEIN may be grounds for denial.

 For more specific information related to licensed midwives, please call (916) 263-2382,